Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Abstract

 \section{Abstract}

 Symmetric tensor operations arise in a wide variety of computations.
 However, the benefits of exploiting symmetry in order to reduce storage and computation is in conflict with a desire to simplify memory access patterns.
 In this paper, we propose a blocked data structure (\BCSS) wherein we consider the tensor by blocks and store only the unique blocks of a symmetric tensor.
 We propose an algorithm-by-blocks, already shown of benefit for matrix computations, that exploits this storage format by utilizing a series of temporary tensors to avoid redundant computation.
 Further, partial symmetry within temporaries is exploited to further avoid redundant storage and redundant computation.
-A detailed analysis shows that, relative to storing and computing with tensors without taking advantage of symmetry and partial symmetry, storage requirements are reduced by a factor of $ O\left( m! \right)$ and computational requirements by a factor of $O\left( (m+1)!/2^m \right)$, where $ m $ is the order of the tensor.
-An implementation demonstrates that the complexity introduced by storing and computing with tensors by blocks is manageable and preliminary results demonstrate that computational time is also reduced.
-The paper concludes with a discussion of how the insights point to opportunities for generalizing recent advances for the domain of linear algebra libraries to the field of multi-linear computation.
+A detailed analysis shows that, relative to storing and computing with tensors without taking advantage of symmetry and partial symmetry, storage requirements are reduced by a factor of $ O\left( m! \right)$ and computational requirements by a factor of $O\left( (m+1)!/2^m \right)$, where $ m $ is the order of the tensor. \fromtoMartin{}{However, as the analysis shows, care must be taken in choosing the correct block size to ensure these storage and computational benefits are achieved (particularly for low-order tensors).} An implementation demonstrates that storage is greatly reduced and the complexity introduced by storing and computing with tensors by blocks is manageable.
+Preliminary results demonstrate that computational time is also reduced.
+The paper concludes with a discussion of how insights in this paper point to opportunities for generalizing recent advances in the domain of linear algebra libraries to the field of multi-linear computation.